-Students who have been suspended may be allowed, with permission of the vice president for academic affairs, to enroll in course work at Pitt-Bradford during the summer sessions.
+Students who have been suspended may be allowed, with permission of the Vice President and Dean of Academic Affairs Pitt-Bradford and Pitt-Titusville, to enroll in course work at Pitt-Bradford during the summer sessions.
 A student who moves back to good academic standing through summer course work may request reinstatement to resume studies on continued probation in the following fall term.